 You might be considering standing for election as a students' union sabbatical officer, or you might have already been elected.
 You can do this work either by taking a break from your studies or in the academic year after your course has ended.
 The post is usually for one year, but can be shorter.
 In many cases, you will be able to stand for re-election for a second year, but this depends on the rules of your students' union.
 If you want to know what the work involves, ask staff who work in the students' union at the college or university where you are studying or check their website.

-The students' union is required by law to check that you have immigration permission that allows you to do the work and to take a copy of evidence of this, usually your current passport and/or your current biometric residence permit (BRP) or immigration status document.
+The students' union is required by law to check that you have immigration permission that allows you to do the work and to take a copy of evidence of this, usually your current passport, your current biometric residence permit (BRP) or immigration status document or your digital status.